 From the point of view of the way they handle the HTTP traffic, there are forward proxies and reverse proxies.
 A reverse proxy server may be an excellent solution for traffic load balancing.back to menu ↑

 Where to find HTTP proxies?

-HTTP proxies can be found on proxy lists (open proxies) or provided by premium proxy services.
+HTTP proxies can be found on proxy lists (open proxies) or provided by premium proxy services (like StormProxies and InstantProxies).
 Additionally, you may get access to HTTP proxies by searching Google on “HTTP proxy,” “free HTTP proxies,” or “HTTP proxy list.”back to menu ↑

 How to use an HTTP proxy

 HTTP proxies are designed for web browsing and accessing the Internet.
 Thus, to connect to a proxy from your web browser, you have the following alternatives:

 - Use a proxy browser extension offered by the proxy provider.
 Take a look at the recommended extensions and add-ons.

 - Use a generic proxy switcher that allows you to use a proxy from a public list.

 - Manually set up the proxy for your preferred browser.

 Example: if you want to set up an HTTP proxy for the Chrome browser on your Mac you need to perform the following steps: